How did you come to be doing the job you are doing today?

 Late spring.
 Re-birth, growth, beauty, greenery, warmth (putting the jumpers away for a few months) – what’s not to like?!

-How do you feel to be nominated for the Institute Advocate of the Year 2025 award?
+How do you feel to have won the Institute Advocate of the Year 2025 award?